-Arkhangelsk Regional Museum of Local Lore
+Arkhangelsk Regional Museum of Local History

 About museum

-The Arkhangelsk Regional Museum of Local Lore, one of the country's first regional museums (founded in 1837), combines Russian museum traditions with modern technologies.
-With nearly 300,000 items in its collections, the museum's holdings represent the largest comprehensive assemblage in the region.
-Here you can find rarities such as the Tyapinsky Gospel (1570), a collection of objects from Barents' 1598 wintering, and items that belonged to prominent members of royal families and statesmen.
-Exhibitions and displays are located in the historic city center, in the unique Arkhangelsk Gostiny Dvory complex.
-It is a monument of 17th-century civil architecture that has survived to the present day.
-In the past it was a site of international trade, and in 1981 the building was converted into a museum and became a landmark of Arkhangelsk.
+Arkhangelsk Regional Museum of Local History — one of the country's first regional museums (founded in 1837), combines Russian museum traditions with modern technologies.
+With nearly 300,000 items in its holdings, the museum's collections constitute the largest comprehensive assemblage of the region.
+Rare treasures can be found here, such as the Tyapinsky Gospel (1570), a collection of objects from Barents' 1598 wintering, and belongings of prominent royal figures and statesmen.
+Exhibitions and displays are located in the historic city center, in the unique 'Arkhangelsk Gostiny Dvory' complex.
+This is a monument of 17th-century civil architecture that has survived to the present day.
+In the past it hosted international trade, and in 1981 the building was converted into a museum and became a landmark of Arkhangelsk.